A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 What is a good merit increase?

 A good merit increase reflects someone’s performance and contributions.
 It often ranges between three and five percent of their current salary.
-High-performing professionals or those who’ve achieved exceptional results may receive merit increases of up to ten percent.
+High-performing professionals or those with exceptional results may receive merit increases of up to ten percent.

 Is a merit increase permanent?